Working to protect the local area

 The next generation

 In partnership with Kent County Council, we’ve launched a bursary scheme to help local students go to university.
 London Array will help pay for three years of university tuition fees for one student a year for 10 years, giving priority to those who want to study a course related to science, engineering or sustainable development.
-Through our newsletter, we’ll keep local residents updated with information about the successful students and their academic progress.
+Through our newsletter and website, we’ll keep local residents updated with information about the successful students and their academic progress.

 The first London Array University Bursary, for the academic year 2010/2011, was awarded to Benjamin Wigmore from Graveney.
 Benjamin attended Barton Court Grammar School in Canterbury and is now studying Mechanical Engineering at Southampton University.
 Thomas Gray from Rodmersham was awarded the 2011/12 bursary.
 Thomas attended Borden Grammar School in Sittingbourne and has taken up a place at Surrey University to study Electronic Engineering.